xybu/cs590-map/testbed_mapping_v2/README.md

 In this phase we first sort the PMs by descending `wv+ws`, then calculate CPU shares for next round based on output of this round.

-The high-level idea is that, if a PM is overloaded, move some of its shares to the next most powerful PM; if a PM is under-utilized, allocate more shares but no more than the shares added to any stronger under-utilized PM.
+The high-level idea is that, if a PM is overloaded, take the max it can do and send the excessive shares to the next most powerful PM; if a PM is under-utilized, increase its shares but no more than the shares added to any stronger under-utilized PM.

 1. `vhost_cpu_deltas = [0] * len(machine_used)`
 2. `switch_cpu_deltas = [0] * len(machine_used)`